 - #8 – Utility Expenses

 Let us discuss each one of them in detail –

 Top 11 Most Common Examples of Fixed Cost

 Gradual writing-off of a tangible asset over its life is called depreciation.
 It is a fixed cost as it is incurred with the same value over the life of the asset.
 It does not vary.

 #2 – Amortization

-Amortization is used to lower the cost value of intangible asset a period of time.
-It also includes repayment of a loan.
+Amortization is used to lower the cost value of intangible assets for some time.
+It also includes the repayment of a loan.
 For example, suppose ABC Corporation spends $50,000 to acquire a patent that will expire in 5 years.
 It should be amortized over the five years before it expires.
 Amortization expense of $10,000 will be incurred as a fixed cost in books.